khanhnguyen18/public-obsidian-vault/AWS Solution Architect - Practice Test 1 1-10.md

 **Solution**
 - Enable multi-factor authentication (MFA) delete on the Amazon S3 bucket #s3-mfa
-- Enable versioning on the Amazon S3 bucket. #s3-versioning
+- Enable versioning on the Amazon S3 bucket. #sthree-versioning

 **Wrong**
 **Create an event trigger on deleting any Amazon S3 object**.
 The event invokes an Amazon SNS notification via email to the IT manager - Sending an event trigger after object deletion does not meet the objective of preventing object deletion by mistake because the object has already been deleted.
 So, this option is incorrect.